mshiltonj/benny_cache/README.md

     rv1 = agent.method_name :foo
     rv2 = agent.method_name :bar

-If agent#mehtod_name is declared as a method_index, rv1 and and rv2 will be two different cached values.
+If agent#method_name is declared as a method_index, rv1 and and rv2 will be two different cached values.

 When a BennyCache method index is called, benny cache keeps an in-process mode-specific copy of the cache, so multiple calls to the same method with the same args will return the same object with the same object_id.